Midas Bronze: Later developments

 Pastiche Cars bought the rights to the Midas range in 1990, and relaunched the Midas Gold Convertible, albeit with a somewhat reduced specification.
 But after taking ten orders for the kit, none of which were supplied, Pastiche too went into liquidation, in 1991.
 GTM Cars then took over the rights to the Midas range and relaunched the brand at the Sandown Park Kit Car Show in August 1991.
 GTM introduced new models, including the 2+2 in coupé and convertible versions.

 In 2001 GTM sold the Midas operation to Midas Cars, a new company based in Redditch and run by Marc Bailey.
-He renamed the 2+2 Coupé the Cortez, and the 2+2 Convertible as the Excelsior; the latter made its first public appearance at the Donnington Kit Car Show in September 2001.
+He renamed the 2+2 Coupé the Cortez, and the 2+2 Convertible as the Excelsior; the latter made its first public appearance at the Donington Kit Car Show in September 2001.
+These were redesigned to use the egg-shaped headlights from the Rover 100.
 Bailey's operation was short-lived however, and Midas Cars ceased trading in 2003.
-The Midas marque then passed to Alternative Cars in early 2004.
+The Midas marque then passed to Alternative Cars in early 2004, who initially kept building the Cortez and Excelsior models.
+In 2006, Alternative Cars once again started offering the Gold Convertible.
+In 2008, amongst an economic downturn, they stopped offering new kits, instead focusing on selling parts to keep existing Midases running.
+The company was able to repatriate the molds for the Midas Gold Coupé from Berlin, and currently offer full bodyshells for the Gold Convertible as well as the Cortez and Excelsior.